NOC-OI/crab/README.md

 ![Centralised Repository for Annotations and BLOBs](flask/src/static/crab-logotext512.png)

 ## About

+> [!NOTE]
+> This repository should be considered unstable.
+It has not yet reached MVP functionality.

 CRAB is a FOSS stack for ML dataset management and annotation.
 It includes preconfigured profiles for importing IFCB and LISST-Holo data.
 If you have another data format you would like added, please open an issue on GitHub or send me an email.
 CRAB manages ingesting data, providing all files in a uniform TIFF format on an S3 compatible object store.
 Metadata is searchable using queries to the integrated CouchDB server, allowing you to easily access data stored on the platform.

 ## Prerequisites